 Carry a water bottle instead of a canteen.
 Let’s face it, water from a canteen always ends up having a peculiar taste.
 Plus, a water bottle allows you to cook soup!
 A plastic bottle with a wide mouth, often called a Nalgene bottle, is one of the most commonly used ones.
 Also having a hydration bladder is a good thing.

-A sleeping bag offers you dual advantages - it provides you a cushion from the rough ground and, of course, it keeps you warm.
+A sleeping bag offers you dual advantages – it provides you a cushion from the rough ground and, of course, it keeps you warm.
 You can even bring along a sleeping pad for extra cushioning and Camping pillow if you have the space for it.
 Check our guide to best double sleeping bag and Best Sleeping Bag for Hammock.

 One of the most common examples of a multitool kit is a Swiss army knife.
 If you carry a multitool kit, you save space while carrying scissors, a knife blade, screwdrivers, pliers, and more, all in one compact tool.